This diagram shows the relationship between conversations and other entities such as users and stats:

 The database lets you see call details such as the date and time of the call as well as any activities performed on the call, such as comments and feedback, or whether the call was shared.

-Calls are stored in the
+Calls, emails, and meetings are stored in the

 CONVERSATIONS table, where they are associated with a workspace and given a conversation type.
 Details relevant only to calls, such as the URL for the call are stored in the

 CALLS table.
 Each call is saved once in the

 CONVERSATIONS table using the

 CALLS table includes details of the call spotlight.